iteebz/cogency/docs/execution.md

 ---

-## Backward Compatibility
+## Canonical Status

-**None.** This is the current canonical format.
-The old delimiter-based format (§think:, §call:, §execute, §respond:) is deprecated.
-New implementations use JSON arrays exclusively.
+This is the reference specification.
+All implementations use XML markers with JSON arrays.